frederic-perez/AmE-dictionary/data/dictionary.md

 __cerebritis__ _n_ /ˌsɛrɪˈbraɪtɪs/ An infection or inflammation of the brain.
 __Ceroc__ _n_ /səˈrɒk/ (Dancing) _trademark_ A form of dance combining elements of jive and salsa.
 __certainly__ _adv_
-__cerulean<sup>1</sup>__ _adj_ :five: /suh-ROO-lee-un/ /suh-ROO-lee-uhn/ Sky blue.
+__cerulean<sup>1</sup>__ _adj_ :six: /suh-ROO-lee-un/ /suh-ROO-lee-uhn/ Sky blue.
 Of a deep somewhat purplish blue color similar to that of a clear October sky. _Cerulean basins and Marco Polo blue lips and splash fights._ _The painting depicts autumnal trees bordering a cerulean lake._
 __cerulean<sup>2</sup>__ _n_ :two: A light shade of blue.
 __cerumen__ _n_ A soft yellow wax secreted by glands in the ear canal. _Syn_ earwax _A buildup of cerumen was irritating Billy’s ear, so his mother gently cleaned the area with a cotton swab._
 __cesarean<sup>1</sup>__ _adj_